AhmadAbdullal/moh-medication-app/README.md

-# MOH Medication App Backend
+# MOH Medication App

-This repository contains a FastAPI-based backend for the Kuwait Ministry of Health smart medication assistant.
-It exposes authentication, patient schedule, and drug catalog APIs backed by PostgreSQL and SQLAlchemy ORM models.
-The service also integrates with public RxNorm, DailyMed, and openFDA APIs to enrich the medication catalog and capture provenance for imported data.
+This repository hosts the Kuwait Ministry of Health smart medication assistant.
+It contains the production backend service, the Flutter mobile application, an admin workspace, and project documentation for deploying and maintaining the platform.

+## Documentation

+Before making changes or running any component, read [`docs/kuwait_smart_med_assistant.md`](docs/kuwait_smart_med_assistant.md) for architecture guidance, environment prerequisites, and integration notes.
+Also check `docs/rxnorm_sources_for_codex.md` if present.

-## Features
+## Project Structure

-- Token-based authentication flows with email/password and phone OTP login endpoints.
-- CRUD-style access to patient medication schedules and dose logging.
-- Admin surfaces for reconciling local Kuwait drug records against RxNorm master data.
-- Celery-powered background jobs that periodically synchronize data from external drug information sources.
-- Alembic migrations and seed scripts to bootstrap the development database.
+- `backend/` – FastAPI backend service, including database models, API routers, and background jobs.
+- `mobile/` – Flutter mobile client used by patients and caregivers.
+- `admin/` – Admin dashboard workspace and related tooling.
+- `docs/` – Reference documentation for architecture, operations, and data ingestion plans.

-## Getting Started
+## Backend Quickstart

-### Prerequisites

-- Python 3.11+
-- PostgreSQL 13+
-- Redis (for Celery background jobs)

-### Installation

-1. Create and activate a virtual environment.
+1. Create and activate a Python 3.11+ virtual environment.
 2. Install dependencies:

    ```bash
    pip install -r backend/requirements.txt
    ```

 3. Configure environment variables in a `.env` file (see `backend/app/core/config.py` for defaults).
-At minimum, set `DATABASE_URL` and `SECRET_KEY`.

 4. Apply database migrations:

    ```bash